Skip to Content

 Assemble

 Line Dutch Oven (DO) with 2 layers of parchment paper, after greasing inside.
 Preheat DO over coals until warm to touch.
-Press half of crumb mixture in bottom of DO.
+Press half of the crumb mixture in the bottom of DO.

-Pour in rhubarb carefully, so not disturb the crumb layer
+Pour in rhubarb carefully so not to disturb the crumb layer

 Carefully pour sauce over rhubarb, patting down gently

 Follow baking directions with charcoal briquettes for 350 degrees (9-10 coals on bottom and 16 on top), rotating halfway every 15 minutes for 45 minutes.
 Check after 30 minutes.
-If not cooking very much, may need to add a few coals on top, but not the bottom.
-When bubbly and browned remove all coals carefully.
+If not cooking very much, add a few coals on top, but not the bottom.
+When bubbly and browned, remove all coals carefully.
 This will keep cooking in the DO, as it is still quite hot.
-It needs to sit for 15 minutes to absorb the juice from rhubarb.
+It needs to sit for 15 minutes to absorb the juice from the rhubarb.

 Thank you to Peggy for providing this fantastic recipe!
 Peggy and her husband, Paul, are such a nice couple!
 Can’t wait to camp with them again.